Rohan-gif-dotcom/hit237-group18-project/GROUP-CONTRACT-Group-18.md

 4. Documentation will be clear and detailed
 5. We encourage questions - no question is "stupid"
-6. We respect that some members work better at different times To be completed by Bishow after team discussion
+6. We respect that some members work better at different times

 1.5 Conflict Resolution
 To be completed by team discussion